sg-s/spikesort/README.md

 #### Variable Names

+This powerful input architecture means you need to know what variables are called in the `spikesort` codebase.
+You should read the code.
 Here is a non-exhaustive list of some useful internal variables that `spikesort` uses that you might want to use in your plugin:

 * `V` a vector, contains the raw voltage trace
 * `Vf` a vector, contains the filtered voltage trace